 We can't think of a color that screams spring more than a bright pastel, reminiscent of seasonal blooms.

 "You will be seeing a lot of bright, happy colors such as turquoise blue, mint green, and bright pink emerge in the spring and summer of 2021," Hardin predicts.
-"The movement to accenting rooms with playful color (such as pink, mint, and turquoise) is reflective of our collective hope for a brighter future, following the tumultuous pandemic of 2020."
+"The movement to accenting rooms with playful color (such as pink, mint, and turquoise) is reflective of our collective hope for a brighter future."

 Afraid of bringing in bright color?
 Don't be, Hardin says.

 "These colors work because they add fun and youthfulness to a space," Hardin explains.
 "My favorite way to use poppy pastels in a space is to go big and paint the entire room, then contrast with decorative accents in complementary colors.
 I also love using poppy pastels for bathroom vanities to add a pop of color and visual interest."

 2021 will be all about a return to more traditional and comfortable spaces, which includes easy-to-decorate-with neutrals.